 I moved to Coeur d’Alene Idaho for my second year of school at North Idaho College where I had the opportunity to work as a photojournalist for the Coeur d’Alene Press.
 The most memorable story that I covered was the fatal shooting of a police officer.
 Seeing the impact of public safety in the community and covering that event was a moving experience because the community was extremely involved with the story and donated time and money into the support of law enforcement and their families.
 I held the task of visually covering the fallen officer’s funeral and was very nervous.
 I knew that this was going to be a sensitive event.
 It was then I remembered the community and those who will be relying on me to be their eyes on the story.
 Once again I was motivated to create the best photos to tell this story for the community.

 After getting my associates degree at North Idaho College I wanted to pursue my studies further toward obtaining a bachelor degree at Boise State University.
 I was employed as a photographer for the communications office at Boise State as well as a Post Production Supervisor at a small business called SkyBlue Media.

-I now work as a digital producer at CBS 2 in Boise where I write stories and take photos for Idahonews.com and publish content to social media channels.
-I also promote our digital coverage on air.
+I worked as a digital producer at CBS 2 in Boise where I write stories and take photos for Idahonews.com and published content to social media channels.

 Please don’t hesitate to contact me below and reach out with any questions.